Checked by reality, some QAnon supporters seek a way out - WTMJ

 His advice to those fleeing QAnon?
 Get off social media, take deep breaths, and pour that energy and internet time into local volunteering.

-Michael Frink is a Mississippi computer engineer who now moderates a QAnon recovery channel on the social media platform Telegram.
+Michael Frink is a Mississippi computer engineer who helps administer a QAnon recovery channel on the social media platform Telegram.
 He said that while mocking the group has never been more popular online, it will only further alienate people.

 Frink said he never believed in the QAnon theory but sympathizes with those who did.

-QAnon supporters are likely to respond in three general ways as reality undermines their beliefs, according to Ziv Cohen, a forensic psychiatrist and expert on extremist beliefs at Weill Cornell Medical College of Cornell University.
+QAnon supporters will respond in different ways as reality undermines their beliefs, according to Ziv Cohen, a forensic psychiatrist and expert on extremist beliefs at Weill Cornell Medical College of Cornell University.

-In the middle, he said, are the many followers who looked to QAnon “to help them make sense of the world, to help them feel a sense of control.”
-These people may simply revise QAnon’s elastic narrative to fit reality, rather than face up to being hoodwinked.
+In the middle, he said, are those who looked to QAnon “to help them make sense of the world, to help them feel a sense of control.”
+These people may revise QAnon’s elastic narrative to fit reality, rather than face up to being hoodwinked.

 “This isn’t about critical thinking, of having a hypothesis and using facts to support it,” Cohen said of QAnon believers.
 “They have a need for these beliefs, and if you take that away, because the storm did not happen, they could just move the goal posts.”